Centre for Mental Health

-The Centre for Mental Health is an independent UK mental health charity.
+The Centre for Mental Health is an independent mental health charity in the United Kingdom.
 It aims to inspire hope, opportunity and a fair chance in life for people of all ages with or at risk of mental ill health.
-The Centre acts as a bridge between the worlds of research, policy and service provision and believes strongly in the importance of high-quality evidence and analysis.
+The centre acts as a bridge between the worlds of research, policy and service provision and believes strongly in the importance of high-quality evidence and analysis.
 It encourages innovation and advocates for change in policy and practice through focused research, development and training.